pushrocks/gulp-bootstrap/README.md

   * compile TypeScript
   * run mocha tests
   * get coverage with istanbul
-  * upload it to coveralls with travis.
-* Use travis to deploy to npm
+  * create declaration files for TypeScript module support

-This package only has 1 dev-dependency: npmts
+This package only has 1 dev-dependency: npmts-g.
+It searches for npmts globally and tests the version.

-We recommend using travis for npm releasing and test integration.
+If for any reason the npmts global dependency is not fullfilled it'll try to install npmts locally